 Cheap, legally manufactured, and widely available, synthetic marijuana — known as K2 or “Spice” — is one of the fastest-growing drugs across the United States, leading to devastating effects for users and their families.
-Sold as potpourri in corner delis for as little as $5 a packet, the drug circumvents regulation with the label “not for human consumption,” but the highly addictive substance is nearly always smoked with the goal of achieving a high.
+Sold as potpourri in corner delis for as little as $5 a packet, the drug circumvents regulation with the label “not for human consumption.”
+Increasingly, the highly addictive substance has been found in vape cartridges sold as CBD oil, and also in marijuana edibles.
+Here’s what you need to know about how K2/Spice affects users, and how you can avoid it.

 Designed to mimic the effect of cannabis, K2 refers to shredded plant materials that have been sprayed with chemicals that create an instant high.
 Although often called “synthetic marijuana” or “fake weed,” these terms are misleading.
 Unlike cannabis, which refers to a naturally growing plant, K2 is a lab-made compound that changes with every batch.
 Users primarily smoke the product as “joints,” but it also comes in liquid form to be inhaled as vapor.
 Described as having a “numbing” effect, the drug eliminates all physical and emotional feeling, leaving users unable to stand or speak.
 When the drug wears off, users describe nausea and a flood of unpleasant emotions.

-K2 manufacturers stay one step ahead of lawmakers by slightly altering the chemical makeup of every batch, which makes the drug difficult to monitor and even more difficult to regulate.
+K2 manufacturers stay one step ahead of lawmakers by constantly altering the chemical makeup, which makes the drug difficult to monitor and even more difficult to regulate.
 Even after an amendment that added 36 compounds to New York state’s controlled substance list, the drug continues to legally appear in corner bodegas.
 Sold in packets targeting teens and young adults with names like “Scooby Snax” and “Mr. Happy,” K2 comes in kid-friendly flavors like bubblegum with colorful packaging.
 With no age regulations, kids as young as 13 are using, with teens among the largest age group for the drug, according to the National Institute of Health.

 Names for the drug include: